CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/NET.1.2 Network Management.txt

 #### NET.1.2.A29 Use of VLANs in the Management Zone

-If management networks are separated by VLANs, care should be taken that the external packet filter and the devices connected to it are in their own subnetwork.
+If management networks are separated by VLANs, care should be taken to ensure that the external packet filter and the devices connected to it are in their own subnetwork.
 In addition, it should be ensured that the ALG is not bypassed.

 ### 3.3 Requirements for increased protection requirements